 Here is a link to the Doodle from May 22, 2020:

 The story behind this Doodle starts in Zimbabwe and the musical tradition of the gourd and metal instrument called the mbira.
 The story got to the Doodle form in part through the efforts of musicians who have been nurturing the rich musical culture of Zimbabwe in the heart of the Berkshires.
-Williams artist in residence Tendai Muparutsa sang and played hosho/shakers for the recording, but perhaps his most important contribution is that of musical mentor to generations of Williams students.
+Williams professor Tendai Muparutsa sang and played hosho/shakers for the recording, but perhaps his most important contribution is that of musical mentor to generations of Williams students.
 In charge of musical production, score and audio direction was Nathan Miller ’15.
 Nathan was also the winner of the Watson Prize, traveling to Zimbabwe during his time at Williams to deepen his study of the mbira.
 Nick Zammuto ’99 was responsible for mixing, sound design and editing.

 According to Banning Eyre of Afropop Worldwide, this is how the project came together: